 - Virginia Dignum, Delft University of Technology, NL.

 - Kenji Doya, Okinawa Institute of Science and Technology, JP.

 - Vincent Müller, University of Leeds, Anatolia College, UK, GR.

 - Murray Shanahan, DeepMind, Imperial College, UK.

 - Yi Zeng, Chinese Academy of Sciences, CN.

 EVENTS AND NEWS:

 - Safe AI 2019.
-The AAAI's Workshop on Artificial Intelligence Safety at AAAI 2019 to take place in Honolulu, Hawaii, 27 January 2019.
+We co-organised the AAAI's Workshop on Artificial Intelligence Safety at AAAI 2019, which took place in Honolulu, Hawaii, 27 January 2019.

-- Generality and Intelligence: from Biology to AI, 5th October, 2018, as part of the MIT-IBM AI Week and the Cambridge^2 initiative, a series of more extensive workshops taking place in Cambridge, UK, and Cambridge, MA, co-organised by the MIT-IBM Watson AI Lab and the Leverhulme Centre for the Future of Intelligence.
+- Generality and Intelligence: from Biology to AI.
+We co-organised this workshop on 5th October, 2018, as part of the MIT-IBM AI Week, jointly with the MIT-IBM Watson AI Lab and the Leverhulme Centre for the Future of Intelligence.